salkuadrat/lucifer/README.md

 app.on(StatusCode.SERVICE_UNAVAILABLE, (req, res) { });
 ```

-You can trigger HTTP exceptions from middleware or callback function.
+You may also trigger HTTP exceptions in the middleware or callback function.

 ```dart
 app.get('/unauthorized', (Req req, Res res) async {